nieksand/rootfind/README.md

 root-finding techniques, but it lacks the guidance and detail for practioners.
 The algorithm specific pages are worth looking at.

-I have also found the C++ Boost, SciPy, and Gnu Scientific Library root-finding implementations and documentation to be helpful.
+I have also found the Boost, SciPy, and Gnu Scientific Library root-finding implementations and documentation to be helpful.

 # Author